 The term Gypsy/Traveller refers to a range of distinct groups, including Romanies, Scottish, Irish, English and Welsh Travellers who regard travelling lifestyle as part of their cultural and ethnic identity - however there is no consensus on a generic description.
-Clydeplan HNDA2 indicated that there was no evidence to support a requirement for site and pitch provision within North Lanarkshire.
+There are no council Gypsy Traveller sites in North Lanarkshire at present with evidence suggesting that unauthorised encampments in North Lanarkshire are related to Gypsy Traveller households travelling through North Lanarkshire on route to other destinations.
+New enhanced processes for gathering information from Gypsy Travellers on unauthorised encampments to help our understanding of accommodation and other needs has been implemented over recent years.
+Information gathered from the responses received from Gypsy Traveller households indicates no demand for permanent or transient sites in North Lanarkshire.
+Clydeplan HNDA2 also indicated that there was no evidence to support a requirement for site and pitch provision within North Lanarkshire.
 HNDA3 is currently being progressed and a new assessment of the accommodation and related support needs of Gypsy/Travellers in the Clydeplan area will be undertaken as part of this process.